-- 1. Increase awareness, education and understanding of the traditional communitybased long-term services and supports (LTSS) options available to individuals that reside at home. - 2.
-Increase the number of eligible individuals who apply for community based LTSS through provider education, community outreach activities and coordination with DSHS Home and Community Services.
+- 1. Increase awareness, education and understanding of the traditional community-based long-term services and supports (LTSS) options available to individuals that reside at home. - Increase the number of eligible individuals who apply for community based LTSS through provider education, community outreach activities and coordination with DSHS Home and Community Services.

-• Increased average number of total persons served each month from 965 to 1001, per the state forecast.
-This equates to at least 36 additional cases each month, with no attrition, by the end of 12/2024.
+• Increased average number of total persons served each month from 984 (June 2023) to 1008, per the state forecast.
+This equates to at least 24 additional cases each month, by the end of 12/2024.